ntidev/SyncBundle/README.md

 2. `ManyToOne` relationships that should alter the last synchronization timestamp of their parents should use the annotation `@NTI\SyncParent(getter="[Getter Name]")` (see example below for more information).
 3. Entities to be synced must have a repository implementing the `SyncRepositoryInterface` (see below for more information).
 4. The mapping `SyncMapping` needs to be configured foreach entity as it is the list used as reference for the lookup.
+5. The `SyncState` should be created for each mapping.
+This can be done with this query after creating all the `SyncMapping`:
+    ```
+    `INSERT INTO nti_sync_mapping(mapping_id, timestamp) SELECT id, 0  FROM sync_nti_mapping;`
-5. If the entity is going to be synched FROM the client, then a service must be defined in the `SyncMapping` database entry.
+6. If the entity is going to be synched FROM the client, then a service must be defined in the `SyncMapping` database entry.
 Also, this method needs to implement the interface `SyncServiceInterface`.

 ## Tracking Changes